soyoahn/soyoahn.github.io/_posts/2026-01-26-disneyland.md

 * **Discounts**: [https://disneyland.disney.go.com/offers-discounts/](https://disneyland.disney.go.com/offers-discounts/)
 * **Hours & Events Calendar**: [https://disneyland.disney.go.com/calendars/day/#/disneyland/](https://disneyland.disney.go.com/calendars/day/#/disneyland/)
   * Fireworks don't happen every day, for example.
 If a particular event is important, book on a day that has them.
+  * Some nights, the park will close early for After-Hours Special Events.
   * Expand *Closed for Refurbishment* to check what's closed for refurbishment.
 * **Check Crowds**: these sites are not perfect, but it's more data to look at to help make your decision
   * Is it packed: [https://www.isitpacked.com/disneyland-crowd-forecast-predictor-calendar/](https://www.isitpacked.com/disneyland-crowd-forecast-predictor-calendar/)